 4. Managing Conflict: A New Introduction to Spiritual Warfare

-The “world” – the political, social, economic, cultural, and interpersonal forces that stand against the life-giving character of God’s kingdom God’s kingdom in local communities and in social and political structures.
+- The “world” – the political, social, economic, cultural, and interpersonal forces that stand against the life-giving character of God’s kingdom in local communities and in social and political structures.

-The “devil” – the spiritual forces in the heavenlies that accuse, afflict, and otherwise influence humankind away from the ways of life.
+- The “devil” – the spiritual forces in the heavenly that accuse, afflict, and otherwise influence humankind away from the ways of life.

 5. Community and Life: Old Monastic Wisdom for New Monastic People –

 Drawing from my studies in things monastic, from my own personal explorations in things monastic, and from my work with intentional communities and ministries worldwide.

 This workshop will introduce perspectives and practices that assist individuals, informal groups, and intentional communities in living out with clarity and stability their own values in Christ.
 A wide range of practices could be explored, depending on the needs or desires of those who offer the invitation.
 Sessions will include teaching, practical experiences, and conversation.
 Themes might include: